-blasting noise; androad traffic noise.
-5.7 A noise compliance assessment (including airblast overpressure and ground vibration from blasting) shall be submitted to the EPA within three (3) months of commencement of expanded operations at the premises.
-The assessment shall be prepared by a suitable qualified and experienced acoustical consultant and shall assess compliance with noise and blasting limits presented in conditions 5.8 and 6.1 - 6.4 Lismore City Council Within 3 months of commencement of expanded operations.
-5.8 Noise from the premises must not exceed the limits presented in condition 3 of Schedule 3.
-Lismore City Council Ongoing.
-5.9 Noise from Blakebrook Quarry is to be measured at the most affected point within the residential boundary, or at the most affected point within 30 metres of the dwelling where the dwelling is more than 30 metres from the boundary, to determine compliance with the noise level limits in Condition 5.8 unless otherwise stated.
-Lismore City Council Ongoing.
-5.10 Where it can be demonstrated that direct measurement of noise from the Blakebrook Quarry is impractical, the EPA may accept alternative means of determining compliance.
-See Chapter 11 of the NSW Industrial Noise Policy.
-The modification factors presented in Section 4 of the NSW Industrial Noise Policy shall also be applied to the measured noise levels where applicable.
-Lismore City Council Ongoing.
-5.11 The noise emission limits identified in Condition 5.8 apply under meteorological conditions of wind speed up to 3 metres per second at 10 metres above ground level.
-Lismore City Council Ongoing.
-6 Blasting Limits 6.1 The overpressure level from blasting operations at the Blakebrook Quarry must not exceed 115dB (Lin Peak) for more than 5 per cent of the total blasts over each reporting period of 12 months.
-Error margins associated with any monitoring equipment used to measure this area are not to be taken into account in determining whether or not the limit has been exceeded Lismore City Council Ongoing.
-6.2 The overpressure level from blasting operations at the Blakebrook Quarry must not exceed 120dB (Lin Peak) at any time.
-Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded Lismore City Council Ongoing.
-6.3 Ground vibration peak particle velocity from the blasting operations at the premises must not exceed 5mm/sec for more than 5 per cent of the total number of blasts over each reporting period of 12 months.
-Error margins associated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded Lismore City Council Ongoing.
-6.4 Blasting operations at the premises may only take place between 9.00am-5.00pm Monday to Friday.
+blasting noise; and road traffic noise.
+5.7 A noise compliance assessment (including airblast overpressure and group vibration from blasting) shall be submitted to the EPA within three (3) mont of commencement of expanded operations at the premises.
+The assessme shall be prepared by a suitable qualified and experienced acoustical consulta and shall assess compliance with noise and blasting limits presented conditions 5.8 and 6.1 - 6.4 ns Council nt nt Within 3 months of commencement of expanded operations.
+5.8 Noise from the premises must not exceed the limits presented in condition 3 Schedule 3. of Lismore City Council Ongoing.
+5.9 Noise from Blakebrook Quarry is to be measured at the most affected po within the residential boundary, or at the most affected point within 30 metr of the dwelling where the dwelling is more than 30 metres from the boundar to determine compliance with the noise level limits in Condition 5.8 unle otherwise stated. es Council y, Ongoing.
+5.10 Where it can be demonstrated that direct measurement of noise from the Blakebrook Quarry is impractical, the EPA may accept alternative means determining compliance.
+See Chapter 11 of the NSW Industrial Noise Policy The modification factors presented in Section 4 of the NSW Industrial Noise Policy shall also be applied to the measured noise levels where applicable. of Council y.
+Ongoing.
+5.11 The noise emission limits identified in Condition 5.8 apply under meteorologic conditions of wind speed up to 3 metres per second at 10 metres above group level.
+Ongoing.
+6 Blas sting Limits 1.
+A. A. 6.1 The overpressure level from blasting operations at the Blakebrook Quarry mu not exceed 115dB (Lin Peak) for more than 5 per cent of the total blasts ov each reporting period of 12 months.
+Error margins associated with a monitoring equipment used to measure this area are not to be taken in account in determining whether or not the limit has been exceeded er Council 1y Ongoing.
+6.2 The overpressure level from blasting operations at the Blakebrook Quarry mu not exceed 120dB (Lin Peak) at any time.
+Error margins associated with a monitoring equipment used to measure this are not to be taken into account determining whether or not the limit has been exceeded ny Council Ongoing.
+6.3 Ground vibration peak particle velocity from the blasting operations at the premises must not exceed 5mm/sec for more than 5 per cent of the to number of blasts over each reporting period of 12 months.
+Error marginassociated with any monitoring equipment used to measure this are not to be taken into account in determining whether or not the limit has been exceeded al Council ns pe Ongoing.
+6.4 Blasting operations at the premises may only take place between 9.00ar 5.00pm Monday to Friday.
 (Where compelling safety reasons exist, the Authority may permit a blast to occur outside the abovementioned hours.
-Prior Lismore City Council Ongoing.
+Pri n- Lismore City ne Council Ongoing.